RoyLJH/Projects-and-papers/README.md

 # Projects-and-papers

-This repository is a catalogue linking to other repositories.
+This page is my github catalogue:
-I put some of my projects, including papers implemented here, as a record of self-improvement.
+the repository links to my other repos.

 ## Projects
 * 2017.11  **An online judge demo for web course design**